 Ethically made in Australia

 It may not be the easiest option, but there is just something in me that feels compelled to keep it local.
-I do feel a strong sense of connection to the making, knowing it's happening here.
-It also keeps it much more hands on for me, which allows me to keep my cutting room skills up and spend more time off-screen.
-I only make in small batch runs, which means no over production.
+I do feel a strong sense of connection, knowing it's happening here.
+It also keeps it much more hands on for me, which allows me to keep my cutting room skills up.
+I only make in small batch runs, which means no over production and fashion waste.

 Finding the right manufacturer

 For over 10 years I used a local team in Mullumbimby to make my gear.
 But when covid and the floods came, these folk had a change in direction.
 I spent the next couple of years searching for the right fit.
-It's not worth working with people I don't like, because running my business is my day to day experience.
-Finding somewhere willing to do lower production numbers is not easy either.
-I don't wan't to make heaps of stuff as that would mean growing beyond what is comfortable for me to hold.
-Especially as storyline is essentially part time, as I also do design and production management for Dalee Ella Prints.
+Working relationships are very important to me, so I didn't settle.

 Made in Melbourne